Deryck Whibley

-Deryck Jason Whibley (born 21 March 1980), nicknamed Bizzy D, is a Canadian musician, singer, songwriter and record producer, best known for his work as the lead vocalist, rhythm guitarist, keyboardist, main songwriter, producer, founder and only constant member of the rock band Sum 41.
+Deryck Jason Whibley (born March 21, 1980), also known by the stage name Bizzy D, is a Canadian musician, best known for his work as the lead vocalist, rhythm guitarist, keyboardist, main songwriter, producer, founder, and only constant member of the rock band Sum 41.

-Recording career
+Early life

+Whibley was born in the Toronto suburb of Scarborough.
+He grew up in a single parent household.
+Whibley was captain of his basketball team during the sixth through eighth grades.
+In high school, he made the basketball team, but quit because he did not like the jocks.

+Career

 Sum 41

-Whibley formed Sum 41 with drummer Steve Jocz, bassist Richard Roy and vocalist Jon Marshall.
-They were originally called Kaspir, and were a NOFX cover band.
+Whibley formed Sum 41 with bassist Grant McVittie.
+After several lineup changes, the band consisted of Whibley, Steve Jocz, Dave Baksh and Jason McCaslin.
 In 1999, the band signed an international record deal with Island Records.
-The band released their debut album, "Half Hour of Power" in 2000, then All Killer No Filler in 2001.
+The band released their debut EP, Half Hour of Power in 2000, then an album, All Killer No Filler, in 2001.
 The band achieved mainstream success with their first single from the album, "Fat Lip", which reached number-one on the Billboard Modern Rock Tracks chart and remains the band's most successful single to date.
 All Killer No Filler was certified platinum in the United States, Canada and in the UK.
 The band has since released six more studio albums: Does This Look Infected?
-(2002), Chuck (2004), Underclass Hero (2007), Screaming Bloody Murder (2011), 13 Voices (2016), and Order in Decline (2019).
+(2002), Chuck (2004), Underclass Hero (2007), Screaming Bloody Murder (2011), 13 Voices (2016), Order in Decline (2019), and Heaven :x: Hell (2024).
 The three albums before Screaming Bloody Murder have been certified platinum in Canada.
+Aside from vocals and guitar, Whibley played drums and went by the name Gunner for the Sum 41 alter-ego heavy metal band Pain For Pleasure, where the members of Sum 41 would parody a 1980s metal band.
+Whibley would later switched to guitar after Frank Zummo became part of the alter-ego band.

-The band often performs more than 300 times each year and holds long global tours, most of which last more than a year.
+The band often performed more than 300 times each year and held long global tours, most of which lasted more than a year.
 They have been nominated for seven Juno Awards and have won twice (Group of the Year in 2002 and Rock Album of the Year for Chuck in 2005).
-Their fifth studio album, Screaming Bloody Murder, was released on March 29, 2011.
 During the Screaming Bloody Murder Tour, the band added Whibley's cousin Matt Whibley on keyboard.